 The University of Chicago was actually a founding member of the Big Ten Conference.
-Today, the school hosts 19 intercollegiate sports and 474 athletes, with the top sports being Football, Soccer, Basketball.
+Today, the school hosts 19 intercollegiate sports and 552 athletes, with the top sports being Track and Field, Outdoor, Lacrosse, and Baseball.
 One famous athlete from UChicago is actually Edwin Hubble, the basketball player, 1910 Rhodes Scholar, distinguished scientist, and namesake for the Hubble Space Telescope.
 Alumni Jay Berwanger was the first student to ever win the Heisman Trophy, which is still on display at the school.

 There is also plenty to do on campus, starting with the library.
 It’s the 9th largest in the United States, comprised of six buildings and over 11 million volumes.
 Two libraries are actually 24-hour study rooms as well.
 UChicago offers students academic/career counselling services, employment services for students, and placement services for completers.